hannapark1206/hannapark1206.github.io/content/projects/multi-modal-air-robot/index.md

 ### Propulsion and deflector testing

-- Integrated ESCs, motors, and propulsion hardware
+- Integrating ESCs, motors, and propulsion hardware
-- Worked with flight-control hardware and wiring layout
+- Working with flight-control hardware and wiring layout
-- Integrated two-servo deflector actuation
+- Integrating two-servo deflector actuation
-- Designed thrust-biasing deflector concepts
+- Designing thrust-biasing deflector concepts
-- Used CFD and bench testing to compare thrust and drag tradeoffs
+- Using CFD and bench testing to compare thrust and drag tradeoffs

 </div>